d-oliveros/isomorphine/README.md

 });
 ```

-Your models will _not_ be exposed in the browser, nor they will get added to the bundled file.
+**Your models will _not_ be exposed in the browser, nor they will get added to the bundled file.**

-You can use the models from the server, using the same syntax and code than if you were in the browser, and viceversa.
+You can access the models from the server, using the same syntax and code that you would use as if you were in the browser, and vice versa.`

 ```js
 // In /server/index.js